linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/A Primer on Currency Derivatives Original.md

 amount that can be hedged by a futures contract.
 For example, a company may need to hedge 20 million yen, but since it can hedge only 12.5 million yen per contract (the size of a standard contract on the IMM exchange), it will have to hedge 25 million yen with two contracts.
 A final dis

-advantage the futures contract shares with the forward contract is that it does not allow the company to benefit if the dollar price of the yen falls.
+disadvantage the futures contract shares with the forward contract is that it does not allow the company to benefit if the dollar price of the yen falls.

 ## CURRENCY OPTIONS